pattichis/projects/README.md

 ## How to develop Google Colab tutorials for your project
 In order to develop Google Colab tutorials for your own repo, refer to [Google Colab tutorial for repos](https://github.com/pattichis/projects/blob/main/Colab-tutorial.md).

-## Finding datasets and models for your project
+## How to find datasets and models for your project
 1. Search for [Papers with code](https://paperswithcode.com/).
 Look separately for Methods and Datasets.
 2. Search for datasets, models, and dataset competitions on [kaggle](https://www.kaggle.com/).
 3. Search for Computer Vision datasets on [PyTorch vision datasets website](https://pytorch.org/vision/stable/datasets.html).
 4. Search for pretrained PyTorch models [PyTorch models website](https://pytorch.org/vision/stable/models.html).

-## Learning Python and Machine Learning from scratch
+## How to learn Python and Machine Learning from scratch
 You can access a self-paced image-processing-based introduction to AI and Machine Learning through [my guided tutorial](https://github.com/pattichis/AIML)

-## Hands-on Machine Learning tutorials and book
+## How to learn Machine Learning using the Hands-on Machine Learning tutorials and book
 For more advanced work, refer to the Google Colab notebooks developed for [Hands on Machine Learning by Aurélien Géron](https://github.com/ageron/handson-mlp).
 To install the tutorials locally on your machine, execute:
   1. Follow [the installation instructions](https://github.com/ageron/handson-mlp/blob/main/INSTALL.md).